TheOfficialFloW/modoru/README.md

   A: Here is a nice collection by darthsternie: [PS Vita Firmwares](https://darthsternie.net/index.php/ps-vita-firmwares/).
 Make sure you download the firmware from the `Complete Official Firmwares` section.
 - Q: There are 3 different PUP files in the archive, which one do I need?
   A: There are packages with (pre), (systemdata) and (full).
 You should choose the full one.
-- Q: Can I downgrade my 3.69/3.70 device using this tool?
-  A: Yes, but not yet.
-You'll need to wait until the next exploit chain is released.
 - Q: My factory firmware is higher than 3.65 and *modoru* doesn't allow me to downgrade to 3.60/3.65.
   A: Unfortunately, there are some devices with factory firmware above 3.65.
 These cannot be downgraded (yet).
 This means no bootloader hack for you.
 - Q: Can I downgrade my device to 3.60/3.65 and then install ensō?